 Oh the Death Industry.
 A crazy world of controversy!

-It had me thinking though.
-I don’t have a business savvy bone in my body so I could never make it happen- but have sore cheeks from smiling at the idea… A Funeral Home serving those who leave this world between 80-100 years of age.
+It had me thinking though – how great it would be to develop a funeral home serving those who leave this world between 80-100 years of age.
 Of course it’s devastating to lose someone whether they’re 12 years old or 100, but when someone has conquered life and made it to age 99- now THAT’S cause for celebration!
-Tears will be shed of course- it’s awful to lose anyone!!!
+It’s awful to lose anyone!!!
 But how great it would be to honour lives who have outlasted generations- wiser than most of us, taking stories to their graves we can’t even imagine!

 Someone close to me, 85 years of age, has never been in hospital.
 And over a few strong whiskeys she tells stories of the days she partied with rock stars and watched the construction of the Sydney Opera House so many many years ago.
 When it’s her time to leave this world, free of disease and a heart full of gratitude, her farewell will indeed be a celebration of LIFE. 💞

 I daydream of a funeral home where the staff wear zebra print vests, bright shoes & serve champagne by the coffin as family celebrate a life well lived.